german-st/calcnextworkdays/README.md

 # README #
 Node for Node-RED.

-A simple node that calculates the next (or several) working day given the holidays and working days off.
+A simple node that calculates the next (or several) working day given the holidays and working weekends days.

 ### Install ###